Expats and emotional overwhelm

 Forcing yourself to respond positively to an emotion that is negative is hard.
 Really hard.
 The more often you do it though, the easier it gets and soon you’ll do it automatically – that’s the road to recovery.

-Whatever you do, don’t panic – you are an expat!
+Whatever you do, don’t panic – you are awesome!
 You can beat this.

 You may find it helpful to look at the Culture Shock Graph too, as it almost mirrors the one above, but with more detail.